 That networking enabled them to take the next step.
 It became integral to putting all the pieces together.
 And before you say you don’t have time for networking, you do.
 I suggest you take your focus from trying to figure out when to fit in time to network to networking where you are each day.
 More on this in my recent blog.

-If you’re looking for more advice from the more than 110 interviews that I did, grab your copy on Amazon of either of the books related to different aspects of work-life balance.
-You can go wrong.
+If you’re looking for more advice from the more than 110 interviews I did, grab your copy on Amazon of either of the award-winning Mompowerment books.
+Not sure which one to grab?
 Mompowerment, the award-winning first book, helps you successfully transition to a professional part-time role.
-The most recent book, The Mompowerment Guide to Work-life Balance, helps all working moms create more of the work-life balance you crave.
+The most recent book, The Mompowerment Guide to Work-life Balance, helps all working moms, regardless of the number of hours that you work (or want to work), create the balanced lifestyle you crave.
 It launched at #1 in its category on Amazon.
 Find both on Amazon.
 (Please note that there are affinity links in this paragraph.)

 1 http://www.pewresearch.org/fact-tank/2018/05/10/facts-about-u-s-mothers/